xaya/xaya/README.md

 * Securely record and transfer arbitrary names (keys).
 * Transact CHI Coins, the digital currency (CHI).
 * Store Data.
+* Allow creation of Tokens.
-* This is Xaya's first layer and data storage.
+* and more

 What can Xaya be used for?
 --------------------------